-The SABF Seed Fund will make three calls for proposals each year.
+The SABF Seed Fund will make two calls for proposals each year.
 This year the application periods are:

 TechPark: TECHPARK Africa is a registered Non-Profit Organisation (NPO) based in, Durban, South Africa.
 Currently in its first year of operation, TECHPARK Africa serves as a bridge that connects PBOs/NPOs to technology, training, procurement needs, and NPO governance resources.

 Tutor-X: TutorX aims to provide high school learners with extra lessons that are facilitated online, through video calling (Skype) and a shared virtual white board – You draw, I see on my Android device; I draw, you see.